 It needs just a bit of restoration and re-stringing and should then be a pretty stunning piece.
 It was built in Genoa, circa 1920 (definitely by 1922, as indicated by the label style) by Paolo De Barbieri (1889-1962), one of Cesare Candi’s top protégés.
 Typically, guitars and the occasional mandolin were just a small sideline for these top violin-makers.

-It was this style of Candi harp guitar that I have long lusted after, with the only example I know of (at right) – built by Oreste Candi (1865-1938), brother of Cesare (1869-1947) – being in the possession of Riccardo Marasco (an important instrument that sadly defies our attempts to obtain photos or crucial dating information).
+It was this style of Candi harp guitar that I have long lusted after, with the only example I know of (above) – built by Oreste Candi (1865-1938), brother of Cesare (1869-1947) – being in the possession of Riccardo Marasco (an important instrument that sadly defies our attempts to obtain photos or crucial dating information).
 I found it interesting and certainly not a coincidence that the design of this distinctive and attractive “lap held” instrument is so similar to the original floor-standing Candi “chitarpa” created in the early 1900s (below).
 As if the brothers just sort of “sectioned off” the real estate of the pedestal area to leave themselves with a more practical harp guitar.
 Or was it vice versa?

 You may remember the three recently-discovered instruments by Priano (which I introduced in the 2010 report, of which 2 are seen flanking a Gazzo in the first photo above) – which also clearly show this Candi influence (including the carved appliqués on the corners), but De Barbieri was directly following his teacher’s lead.
 Note that his has the same distinctive headstock shape as on Cesare’s 9-string, and how the instrument seems even closer in style to the top portion of Cesare’s floor-standing chitarpa.